YuliaDobrova/currency-conversion-app/README.md

 # Currency Conversion App

+## React + TypeScript + Vite

 This currency converter uses the Currency Beacon API to fetch current exchange rates for currencies worldwide.
 To fetch a list of currencies from the Currency Beacon API, you need to obtain your own API key.
 There is an example of the necessary variables in .env.local.

 ### Installation